 The County understands that a lack of information about program resources, progress, filed claims, and applications for assistance can exacerbate frustration in potential program beneficiaries.
 Further, the processes required to deliver benefits, particularly in housing-related activities, are multi-step complex processes that require extensive documentation.
 The incremental steps within a program require time, and often patience.

 To mitigate the anxiety of applicants and keep them apprised of application progress, Richland County will need to institute systems that allow for real-time status updates to applicants upon request.
 Although the County will not know the volume of case management needed until outreach and intake activities begin, we anticipate instituting the following status update options:

-- Providing direct access to an applicant's designated case manager - Monitoring case manager caseloads and adjusting as necessary to keep caseloads at reasonable levels that will ensure frequent applicant contact - Sending electronic status notifications after critical milestones have been achieved, as well as outlining next steps - Sending printed status updates to applicants who do not have access to electronic media - Facilitating face-to-face consultations with case managers - Monitoring after-hours voicemail systems daily, and instituting a policy of return calls within a specified timeframe of voicemail receipt - Providing case manager email contact information to applicants.
+- Providing direct access to an applicant's designated case manager - Monitoring case manager caseloads and adjusting as necessary to keep caseloads at reasonable levels that will ensure frequent applicant contact - Send printed status updates to applicants - Facilitating face-to-face consultations with case managers - Send printed status updates to applicants - Facilitating face-to-face consultations with case managers - Monitoring after-hours voicemail systems daily, and instituting a policy of return calls within a specified timeframe of voicemail receipt - Providing case manager email contact information to applicants.